sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 where \(n_i\) represents the number of samples of class \(i\).

-These aggregated metrics provide additional insight into model performance, particularly when one class occurs more frequently than the others.
+These aggregated metrics provide additional insights into the model's performance, particularly when one class occurs more frequently than the others.

 ### Evaluation Objective

-Although all previously introduced metrics are taken into account during model evaluation, the primary objective of this project is to maximize the overall prediction accuracy.
-Nevertheless, precision, recall, and F1 score remain important complementary measures because they reveal whether a model tends to produce excessive false positives or false negatives for specific match outcomes.
+Although all previously introduced evaluation metrics are considered during model assessment, the primary objective of this project is to maximize the overall prediction accuracy.
+Since the task consists of predicting the correct outcome of a football match, the proportion of correctly classified matches represents the most intuitive and practically relevant measure of model performance.

+Nevertheless, accuracy alone does not provide a complete assessment of a classifier's quality.
+In particular, when the distribution of match outcomes is imbalanced, a model may achieve a relatively high overall accuracy while performing poorly on less frequent classes.
+For this reason, the complementary metrics precision, recall, and F1 score are also evaluated.
+These metrics provide additional insight into the classifier's behavior with respect to false positive and false negative predictions and enable a more comprehensive assessment of model performance.

-Particular attention is paid to the individual performance of the three target classes (`win_home`, `win_none`, and `win_away`) in order to identify potential class-specific weaknesses of the investigated Machine Learning models.
+Special attention is paid to the individual predictive performance of the three target classes (`win_home`, `win_none`, and `win_away`).
+While aggregate metrics summarize the overall model quality, class-specific metrics reveal whether certain match outcomes are systematically easier or more difficult to predict.
+Such analyses are particularly important for identifying potential biases, class imbalance effects, or weaknesses of individual Machine Learning models.

+Consequently, the final evaluation of each model is based not only on its overall accuracy, but also on its ability to consistently and reliably identify all three possible match outcomes.

 # Analysis